d6u/routility/README.md

 var r = Routility.r;
 var redirect = Routility.redirect;

-var routes = ( // Parentheses is not required, it's nice to align all the routes r('/', 'root', [
+var routes = ( // Parentheses are not required, it looks nice to align all the routes r('/', 'root', [
     redirect('/', '/login'),
     r('/login', 'login'),